koma75/crowdutil/README.md

 * -D, --directory
-    * target directory application. needs to match one of the directory names specified in crowdutil.json file
+    * target directory application. needs to match one of the directory names specified in configuration file
-    * optional: if defaultdirectory is defined in the crowdutil.json, this option can be ommited.
+    * optional: if defaultdirectory is defined in the configuration, this option can be ommited.
 * -c, --config
     * specify the config file to use.